Click on the below headings to skip to the various sections:

 Intellectual property and acceptable use:

-1. All Content included on the Website, unless uploaded by Users, is the property of Chrissy Bennett trading as Crafty Monkey, our affiliates or other relevant third parties.
+1. All Content included on the Website, unless uploaded by Users, is the property of Crafty Monkey Ltd, our affiliates or other relevant third parties.
 In these terms and conditions, Content means any text, graphics, images, audio, video, software, data compilations, page layout, underlying code and software and any other form of information capable of being stored in a computer that appears on or forms part of this Website, including any such content uploaded by Users.
 By continuing to use the Website you acknowledge that such Content is protected by copyright, trademarks, database rights and other intellectual property rights.
 Nothing on this site shall be construed as granting, by implication, estoppel, or otherwise, any license or right to use any trademark, logo or service mark displayed on the site without the owner's prior written permission

 2. You may, for your own personal, non-commercial use only, do the following: